Modeling Short-Range and Three-Membered Ring Structures in Lithium Borosilicate Glasses using Machine Learning Potential: Simulation Results

 \subsection{Training Machine-Learning Potential}

 Figure S1 of the SI shows mean and maximum of absolute errors (MAEs and MXEs, respectively) of energy and force, respectively, for the test datasets.
+Additionally, parity plots of energy and force were visually shown in Figures S2 and S3, respectively, for all the test datasets.
 The test datasets were 10\% of the total dataset and not used for MLP training.
+The training of MLP was sufficiently converged until a million iterations, as shown in Figure S4.
 The overall MAE and MXE for energy were 0.0049 and 0.0946 eV/atom, respectively.
 Those for force were 0.203 and 6.71 eV/\AA, respectively.
 The MAEs of the FMP for silicate \cite{urata2021a}, aluminosilicate \cite{urata2021b}, and borosilicate glasses \cite{urata2022a} were approximately 0.5 eV/\AA~ and 0.01 eV/atom for force and energy, respectively.
 These results confirmed the superior accuracy of the MLP compared to FMP-LBS owing to the deep-learning architecture.

 The transferability of the MLP was examined by evaluating the errors for 256 additional test datasets, as shown in Figure 1.
 The datasets for validation included three glass models such as LBS-20-60-20, LBS-40-40-20, and LBS-10-50-40 consisting of approximately 300 atoms.
 (Herein, the numbers in the abbreviations are mole ratios of SiO$_2$, B$_2$O$_3$, and Li$_2$O from the left, as shown in Table 1.)
 The glass structures were obtained upon the simulations cooling from 2000 K to 300 K using a temporarily optimized MLP.
 The MAEs of force were 0.261, 0.243, and 0.218 eV/\AA~ for LBS-20-60-20, LBS-40-40-20, and LBS-10-50-40, respectively.
 Notably, the MLP could also estimate a significantly large force in a glass model of LBS-40-40-20.
 These test results ensured that the optimized MLP was adequately accurate for modeling LBS glasses, although a consistent energy shift was observed for energy.
+Similarly, some test datasets exhibited consistent shift of energy from the DFT data, as shown in Figure S2.
+In contrast, forces were reproduced well without shifting for any test dataset, as shown in Figure S3.
+It is thus expected that the training of the MLP put priority on force rather than energy, and the consistent energy shift might be improved by tuning the weights of energy and force in an assessment function for evaluating the total error of MLP.